A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Application to Mode Retrieval

-An alternative technique for mode reconstruction was recently proposed in \cite{laurent2020novel}, and is based on a linear chirp approximation for the mode.
-In our context, the technique proposed in \cite{laurent2020novel} would consider $k_0 := \lfloor D^{fin}_p[n] \frac{N}{L} \rceil$, and then the following approximation for the STFT of $f_p$ (see \cite{laurent2020novel} for details):
+An alternative technique for mode reconstruction was recently proposed in \cite{laurent2020novel}, and aims at locally reconstructing the modes based on a local linear chirp approximation for the mode.
+In our context, the technique proposed in \cite{laurent2020novel} would consider $k_0 := \lfloor s^{fin}_p(\frac{n}{L}) \frac{N}{L} \rceil$, and then the following approximation for the STFT of $f_p$ (see \cite{laurent2020novel} for details):